McLarenCollege/Flutter-Course-Notes/Day 14.md

     - Use List<List<Token>> for colorBoard
     - use a method to convert enum or bool to the appropriate widget

+4. Don't duplicate code which creates cells and rows

-4. Use Token instead of String to represent current player
+5. Use Token instead of String to represent current player
     - Refactor winnerPopup() into two distinct functions:
         1. Change player if game is not finished
         2. Get the status text
     - Write test cases to each new function

-5. Don't duplicate code which creates cells and rows
+6. Use `GestureDetector` instead of FlatButton

 ## Assignment for the Day!

 ### 1. Refactoring from morning
+- Do points 1, 2, 3 and 4 from above

 ### 2. New York Times Clone - This is what you have to make

 ![](screenshots/DemoNewYorkTImes-min.gif)